 Since deep tissue massage requires intense pressure against adhesions on your muscles and connective tissues, your therapist will be focused on specific areas for longer, but don't be afraid to speak up if the pressure is too much for you.
-If the pressure is more than you can comfortably take, you might unconsciously tense up, guarding your body from pain.
-This makes it harder for the therapist to achieve results.
+If the pressure is more than you can comfortably take, you might unconsciously tense up, guarding your body against pain, but this makes it harder for the therapist to achieve results.

 It's important to drink a lot of water after a deep tissue massage to help flush lactic acid out of the tissues.
 If you don't, you might be sore the next day.

-But It's possible that you might feel some soreness the day after a deep tissue massage even if you DO drink water.
-This just means a lot of waste products were flushed out of the tissues.
+It's possible that you might feel some soreness the day after a deep tissue massage even if you do drink water, but this just means a lot of waste products were flushed out of the tissues.
 You should continue to stay hydrated and keep drinking water, especially if you're traveling and staying active.

-Finally, while deep tissue is certainly valuable, you should be aware that gentle styles of massage like craniosacral therapy can also produce profound release and realignment in the body.
+While deep tissue is certainly valuable, you should be aware that gentle styles of massage like craniosacral therapy can also produce profound release and realignment in the body.
 If you're unsure of which type of massage therapy is right for you, you can ask your therapist or doctor for recommendations based on your symptoms.